 - Fall prevention awareness toolkit

 This page provides resources for health professionals, health care facilities and services, emergency medical services and community services to educate the public and promote behaviors that reduce the risk of older adult falls.
-Resources can be used during National Fall Prevention Awareness Week (third week in September) and throughout the year.

 Finding Our Balance logo and social media assets

 - 5 simple ways to reduce the risk of falls and maintain independence as you age